take4mats/d3-human-network-vue-ts/README.md

 2. Run locally
     - Run some http server locally like below commands (doesn't have to be python but any):
         ```sh
-        $ cd src/
+        $ npm i
-        $ python -m http.server
+        $ npm run serve
         ```
-    - And then navigate your browser to the URL (e.g. http://localhost:8000)
+    - And then navigate your browser to the URL (e.g. http://localhost:8080)
     - Yes!
 Now you will see like below diagram:

         ![demo.gif](https://github.com/take4mats/human-network-d3-vue-ts/blob/main/demo.gif?raw=true)